Doctors say risk returning to the gym is low, with restrictions

 Gyms pose an especially high risk of transmission of the coronavirus because of intense breathing during exercise, although masking, social distancing and other requirements the state is imposing will make working out in gyms safer, experts say.

 Gov. Andrew M. Cuomo said gyms and fitness centers can reopen as early as Monday, as long as they follow strict guidelines.
-Nassau County plans to allow gyms to reopen Monday, Executive Laura Curran said in a statement Tuesday.
-Suffolk officials said they are reviewing the restrictions before deciding on an opening date.
+Nassau and Suffolk counties plan to allow gyms to open Monday, although in Suffolk, hotel, office and college gyms cannot open until Aug.
+31, County Executive Steve Bellone said in a statement Wednesday.

 The rules include operating at a capacity of 33% or less, requiring face coverings for employees and patrons, including while exercising, mandating at least 6 feet of social distancing, and giving employees time to clean and disinfect shared equipment between uses.